8 Best Ski Resorts in Oregon, 2023

 Plan your skiing or boarding trip with our list of the best ski resorts in Oregon.

-Mount Bachelor is Oregon's largest ski resort.
-Frequently the site of massive dumps of light, fluffy snow, this resort has become a pilgrimage site of sorts for skiers across the United States.
+Mount Bachelor is Oregon's largest ski resort and because of the massive dumps of light, fluffy snow, this resort has become a pilgrimage site of sorts for skiers across the United States.
 Mount Bachelor is a dormant volcano, and its incredible height of 9,068 feet captures copious quantities of snow each season.
 Totals frequently top an incredible 38 feet.

 With over 4,323 skiable acres, Mount Bachelor is the 6th largest ski resort in North America.
 That means lots of room to roam over its 101 named runs and 3,365 feet of vertical.